chainapsis/keplr-app-registry/README.md

 - `appSummary`: Write out a one-liner (or two at max) to introduce your application.
 It won't be fully displayed in the box if the intro is too long.
 - `appWebsiteUrl`: Provide the link to your app's website.
 - `externalUrls`: Provide the links to your app's official social accounts.
 Currently we only support: `Twitter`, `Github`, and `Discord`.
-- `supportingChainIds`: The array of chain id your app supports.
+- `appWebsiteUrlsByChainId`: Provide the links if app's website link is different depending on the chain your app supports.

 ## NOTE: